Save Darfur Coalition: STAND

 STAND (formerly known as Students Taking Action Now: Darfur) was founded in 2004 by students at Georgetown University as the student-led division of United to End Genocide.
 STAND opposes violence in Burma, the Democratic Republic of the Congo, Sudan, South Sudan, and Syria.
 In April 2015, STAND merged with the Aegis Trust.

 Million Voices for Darfur

 On January 22, 2006, the 55th anniversary of the ratification of the U.N.'s Convention on Genocide, the Save Darfur Coalition launched the campaign, Million Voices for Darfur, which involved the collation of uniformly worded postcards from citizen advocates across the country.
-The postcards insisted that President Bush support "a stronger multinational force to protect the civilians of Darfur."
+The postcards insisted that President Bush support, "a stronger multinational force to protect the civilians of Darfur."

-On June 29, 2006, just six months after the start of the campaign, Bill Frist, the Senate Majority Leader at the time, and Senator Hillary Clinton, signed the 1,000,000th and 1,000,001st postcards.
+On June 29, 2006, six months after the start of the campaign, Bill Frist, the Senate Majority Leader at the time, and Senator Hillary Clinton, signed the 1,000,000th and 1,000,001st postcards.

 The Million Voices program was the first example of the Save Darfur Coalition's attempt to influence the executive branch of the U.S. government to enact change.